-NOTNULL(source) Syntax

-The field in which to check for non-null values.
+Syntax NOTNULL(source) Argument source The field in which to check for non-null values.
 Returns True if a value in the specified field is not a null value; returns false otherwise.

-The following example uses NOTNULL() in conjunction with the IF() function Example to test for non-null values in the BirthDate field.
+Example The following example uses NOTNULL() in conjunction with the IF() function to test for non-null values in the BirthDate field.
 If there is a non-null value, display the BirthDate value; otherwise display No date specified.
 IF(NOTNULL([BirthDate]), [BirthDate], "No date specified")